-Dr. Strange is a minister in OPC and a church history professor at Mid-America Reformed Seminary.
+Dr. Strange is a minister in the OPC and a church history professor at Mid-America Reformed Seminary.
 He specializes in American Presbyterian history and, having served on the OPC Appeals and Complaints Committee for many years, he has a rich and practiced understanding of presbyterian church government.
-As such, he’s one of the best people to be writing a commentary on the form of government.
+As such, he’s one of the best people to be writing this commentary.

 Commentaries on church orders have been written before.
 For example, on the Dutch Reformed side, Martin Monsma and Idzerd Van Dellen published a commentary on the church order of the Christian Reformed Church, updated in 1967.
 And there are some great essays edited by J. De Jong in Bound Yet Free.
 A commentary similar to the Monsma, Van Dellen volume was written by W. W. J. Van Oene for the Canadian Reformed Churches, which is now available online.
 See also the commentaries by Biesterveld and Kuijper, and van Rongen.